 So, here is my mother's recipe.
 She recently made this for us in our new (awesome wedding gift) giant cast iron pan.
 She exclaimed that it was...."the biggest pone of cornbread this holler has ever seen!"
 She then said...."wait, what's the name of this holler?"
 Until that point I didn't even realize that we live in a holler, but we basically do.

+I asked my mom for a recipe, but she doesn't actually USE recipes.
+It's all by feel, so when I tried to make her write it down and send it to me via text, it wasn't quite like mom's.
 Anyway, the recipe (they use each other's phones interchangeably - so while it says "dad," it is actually mom).
 She had to help me after I made a batch of crumbly cornbread (apparently I was missing an egg).

 A Thanksgiving walk at Wright-Locke Farm and over through Whipple Hill was a nice way to focus on gratitude.
 We were able to meander around various ponds and wetlands and even spotted some beautiful Hooded mergansers.
 I just realized that these ducks nest in cavities in trees like Wood ducks and that they are also known to put their eggs in the nests of other Hooded merganser nests.
 This nice little chunk of nature sure is an oasis for people seeking glimpses of wild.
 There were lots of bird nests (many of which had pieces of plastic woven in), a White-throated sparrow practicing a very rusty song, alders, oaks and their various acorns, beeches, beautiful signs of herbivory like lace on oak leaves, and ice chunks reflecting the blue sky.
 Though, I did take my nice camera to Boston, I forgot it on both walks, so these are just iphone shots.